 Size and complexity of the steel building

-The building dimensions of your metal building project and the complexity of its design will influence how much it costs.
+The building dimensions, including building height, of your metal building project and the complexity of its design will influence how much it costs.
 Simple structures with regular roof pitches are cheaper than complex ones with multiple stories or intricate designs.
 The example building material used for framing also affects prices, as steel frames tend to be more expensive than aluminum or wood ones.

 Type of roof style